Discord-Robots/Discordjs-v14-Template/README.md

   - Run the bot with `nodemon`.
   - Customize the project to your liking and enjoy!

+#

+- Member add event fires a canvas to welcome the new member.
-- For the member add and remove events to work, the guild MUST have the `System Channel` enabled.
+- For the member remove events to work, the guild MUST have the `System Channel` enabled.

+#

 Found any bugs or have any suggestion about the template?
 Create an issue or pull request!